4.5/5 (2)

 Highlights

-• WWII History
+• WWII Historical Sites

-• Gold, Sword, Carentan, and Utah Beaches
+• Gold, Sword, Carentan, Omaha and Utah Beaches

-• Pegasus Memorial and museum
+• Pegasus Memorial and Museum

 • Bayeux Tapestry

-• US Military cemetery
+• US Military Cemetery

 • St. Marie du Mont